 What is SDLC?

 As we’ve stated above, SDLC (software development lifecycle) is the process that a software project follows and which consists of a detailed plan describing how to develop, maintain, replace, change or improve specific software.
 The lifecycle defines a methodology for improving software quality and the overall development process.
+This approach is widely used by software development companies in the UK to ensure efficient project management and successful product outcomes

 But what is SDLC in software practice?
 Basically, it is the implementation of go-to business practices for crafting tech solutions.
 As a result, teams produce high-quality software that meets or exceeds customer expectations.
 The SDLC also allows companies to perform a fine-grain analysis of each step, thus boosting efficiency and minimizing costs throughout the whole engineering process.